bryanjhsu/cpb_pigeon/app/components/TestData.md

 ================

 # bot
-You can tell me waht you'd like to order, or I can tell you about our menu.
+You can tell me what you'd like to order, or I can tell you about our menu.

 What would you like?